mocko-app/mocko/README.md

 ## Features
 - Manage your mocks in a web UI, no complicated configuration files or CLIs
 - Proxy your real API: Requests will be passed through to it unless there's a mock
-- Create generic and specific mocks:
-    - /cats/{name}
-    - /cats/george
+- Create dynamic mocks using Handlebars (check [examples](https://github.com/gabriel-pinheiro/mocko/tree/master/mocko-proxy/examples)).

 ## When to use?
 - Mocking integrations for tests or non-productive environments